Posted on 27 Jun, 2014 by Neil Sharp

-A type of report used to communicate details of any product that fails to comply with the agreed quality standards of the customer.
+The report used to communicate details of any product that has failed to comply with a customer's agreed quality standards.

 EAU – Estimated Annual Usage

-The quantity of a product a customer expects to buy from the supplier during a 12 month period.
+The amount of product that a customer expects to purchase from a supplier within a 12-month time-frame.

 ECN – Engineering Change Note

-A document used to communicate an agreed change to a product or part.
+The document used to communicate, authorise and justify any agreed changes to a prototype, product or part.

 ECO – Engineering Change Order

-A document which lists the items, assemblies and documentation being changed and typically includes details of any updated drawings, CAD files, standard operating procedures (SOPs) or manufacturing work instructions.
+The list of all amended items, assemblies and documentation including drawings, CAD files, standard operating procedures (SOPs) and work instructions.

 ECR – Engineering Change Request

-Typically the start of the engineering change process, a form used to describe the proposed changes or enhancements to a products or part.
+The start of the engineering change process in which a form is used to detail and proposed changes or improvements to a product or part.

-A way of exchanging business documents, for example purchase orders, between two computers without the need for human interaction.
+A means of digitally exchanging business documents, such as purchase orders, between two computers.

 EOL – End of Life

-The term given to either a part or a product that either already has, or is intended to be made, obsolete.
+The term given to any part or product that has been, or is intended to be, made obsolete.

 ERP – Enterprise Resource Planning

-An industry term that is often used to describe a broad set of activities helping businesses manage important parts of their organisation such as project planning, stock control and order tracking etc.
+A description of the broad set of activities that help businesses manage crucial tasks such as project planning, stock control and order tracking.

 FAI – First Article Inspection

-A formal process to help validate that the parts produced meet the agreed engineering design specifications.
+The process that helps validate that the parts produced comply with agreed engineering design specifications.

 FFF – Fit Form Function

-Generally speaking if the specifications for fit, form and function of a particular part are met, they may be considered interchangeable with other parts with the same requirements.
+The understanding that if the specifications for fit, form and function of one particular part are met, then they can be interchangeable with other parts with the same requirements.